Child Custody

 When parents go through a divorce or breakup, they may both be extremely concerned with their ability to remain involved with the child.
 In many circumstances, this leads to lengthy and bitter disputes regarding child custody.
 Such a heated custody battle can place a great deal of stress upon everyone involved.

-Why Hire a Child Custody Lawyer?
+Why Hire an Experienced Katy Child Custody Lawyer?

 At The Springer Law Firm, our Katy child custody lawyer help Texas families who are struggling with issues regarding child custody and child support.
 Our child custody lawyers approach family law issues as a reorganization of your family, and we promote co-parenting whenever possible to ensure the best interest of your child.